pedrofolim/devbox/languages/objc.md

 This shows how to create a basic Objective-C environment using the Foundation libraries defined from OPENSTEP specification of ages past.
 You can use native [Cocoa framework](https://developer.apple.com/technologies/mac/cocoa.html) libraries or [GNUStep](http://www.gnu.org/software/gnustep/).

-First, let's create the typically "Hello World" program and call it `hello.m`.
+First, let's create the typical "Hello World" program and call it `hello.m`.

 ```objective-c
 #import <Foundation/Foundation.h>